What Is A Balanced Force Definition

 Q: How does friction affect balanced force?

 A: Friction is a force that opposes motion.
-In order for an object to be in dynamic equilibrium (moving at a constant velocity), the applied force must be equal and opposite to the force of friction.
+And in order for an object to be in dynamic equilibrium (moving at a constant velocity), the applied force must be equal and opposite to the force of friction.
 If the applied force is greater than the frictional force, the object will accelerate.

 Conclusion